Explaining God’s ‘being’ and his relationship

 2. THE CONFLICTING VIEWS

-In the very early stages of my long term analysis and evaluation of religion, I did decide that I needed to understand what God actually was!
-Maybe then, I could come to experience his presence.
+In the very early stages of my long term analysis and evaluation of religion, as the auditor that I was at the time, I did decide that I needed to understand what God actually ‘was’!
+Maybe then, I thought I could come to experience his presence; prove to myself that he is real.

 Now we know the major religions of this world each have millions of followers.
 And, we should logically be able to turn to those religions for a common answer on, “What is God?”
 However, they don’t really seem to agree do they?

 Serious conflict does at least appear to exist between the two major camps – the “monotheist religions” and the “pantheist religions”.
 (Explanations of those religious systems follow.)
-In essence, most theories about God fall into either one or the other of the two opposing groups discussed in this article.
+In essence, most theories about God fall into either one or the other of these two opposing groups as discussed in this article.

 3. PANTHEISM

-The pantheist religions (including Taoism in its early form and large segments of both Hinduism and Buddhism) SEEM to have a very different viewpoint from mainstream monotheism, as explained under Heading 4.
-Montheism includes religions such as Judaism, Christianity amd Islam.
+The pantheist religions (including Taoism in its early form, parts of Hinduism and Buddhism as a whole) SEEM to have a very different viewpoint from mainstream monotheism, as explained under Heading 4 below.
+Monotheism on the other hand includes religions such as Judaism, Christianity and Islam.

 3.1 God’s relationship to reality

-Pantheists generally view God as the “basis of reality” itself.
-That is ‘God’ and ‘reality’, are believed to be ‘one and the same‘, as I will explain.
+Pantheists simply view God as the “basis of reality”; the “Ground of Being”.
+That is ‘God’ and ‘reality’, are believed to be ‘one and the same,’ as I will explain.
 This outlook is often based on the mystical experiences (i.e. arising from religious ‘meditation’) of the founders of relevant religions.
-And there are two articles in this small subsection, titled “Mysticism explained” and “Mysticism evaluated“, that explains what that stuff is about.
-That is, how religious meditation can lead us to better understand how God, the universe and ourselves all fit into the ‘big picture’.
+And there are two articles in this small subsection, titled “Mysticism explained” and “Mysticism evaluated“, that explain what that stuff is about.
+That is, the way ‘deep’ religious meditation can lead us to better understand how God, the universe and ourselves all fit into the ‘big picture’.

 Anyway, within pantheism, everything is understood as having a shared ‘one-ness’ with reality itself, and as such with God.
 That is, God is totally present in/ throughout this world, and the universe as a whole.
 (The term for his presence in that regard is “immanent”.)